LoyolaChicagoBooks/introcs-csharp/rst/arithmetic.rst

     csharp> 2 + 3;
     5

-The csharp program just has a read, evaluate, and print loop: the acronym is *repl*.
+The csharp program just has a *read, evaluate, and print loop*: the acronym is *repl*.
+It evaluated the expression ``2 + 3`` and printed the result, on a line without a prompt.
+Csharp can evaluate arbitrary C# expressions.
+It is very handy for testing as you get used to new syntax.

 The csharp program is not line-oriented.
 The semicolon indicates that you are finished with an entry.
 You can easily forget it.